mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### 2.2 Adding Formulas

-While adding columns, the user can choose to create a new column by using formulas.
-Available formulas will be included as part of the column selector, and dropping them into the result table will prompt users to set the formula settings for the selected formula.
+Formulas are used to generate new columns based on different parameters.
+A list of formulas is included as part of the column selector.
+Selecting a formula will open a form that users can fill out to determine the values of the new column.

 Depending on the selected formula, different settings will be available.
-Formulas will use the column selector component for settings that require the selection of columns.
-The list of columns will be populated based on the selected formulas.

-However, the system only lists those with data types accepted by the formula.
+More on formulas and specific details for each will be covered on a separate issue.

 ---
 Wireframes